General

 How to relax

-This year (2009), Richard has concentrated on improving the processes and systems that run his business.
-Systemizing business processes takes time and effort, but Richard feels he is on top of it enough to spend more time on what he is passionate about, research and writing for RWW.
+This year (2009), Richard has concentrated on improving his business’s processes and systems.
+Systemizing business processes takes time and effort, but Richard feels he is on top of it enough to spend more time on what he is passionate about, research, and writing for RWW.
+Richard tries to take one full day off a week to relax, but his passion for RWW causes him to visit it every day.

 Have you and your business stand for something